jdunkerley/jdunkerley/order-of-evaluation.md

 Result2
 ````

 Even though logically there is no way to get to other results all are evaluated.
-If you need short circuiting, then you will need to use a `IF...ELSEIF...ENDIF` structure.
-You can always makes the formula have 2 steps - first evaluate the `Value` then in the second step have the `IF` expression needed.
+If you need short circuiting, then you will need to use an `IF...ELSEIF...ENDIF` structure.
+You can always make the formula have 2 steps - first evaluate the `Value` then in the second step have the `IF` expression needed.

 # IFNULL

-So this is an interesting one. `IFNULL` is an [XML Macro Function](https://jdunkerley.co.uk/2016/08/13/beyond-alteryx-macros-part-2-how-to-create-an-xml-macro-function/) built into the Abacus library (it's been there since the earliest versions).
-It's underlying expression is:
+So, this is an interesting one. `IFNULL` is an [XML Macro Function](https://jdunkerley.co.uk/2016/08/13/beyond-alteryx-macros-part-2-how-to-create-an-xml-macro-function/) built into the Abacus library (it's been there since the earliest versions).
+Its underlying expression is:

 ```none
 IIF(ISNULL(P1),P2,P1)
 ```

-So let's consider the case where P1 is NULL:
+Let's consider the case where P1 is NULL:

 ```none
 IIF(ISNULL(LOG(NULL(), "C:\Temp\Logic.log", "IIF_Cond")),